France's Hollande speeds launch of state investment bank

 In July, Industry Minister Arnaud Montebourg told Le Parisien daily that a public bank was necessary because private lenders were not “sufficiently interested” in the real economy, preferring to seek higher margins abroad.

-Montebourg has since been involved in a controversy surrounding the choice of a private adviser for the new institution - Franco-American investment bank Lazard.
+Montebourg has since been involved in a controversy surrounding the choice of a private adviser for the new institution - Franco-American investment bank Lazard (LAZ.N).

 Le Nouvel Observateur magazine, hinting at a possible conflict of interest, reported this week that Montebourg was behind the choice of Lazard, whose head of French operations, Matthieu Pigasse, is an outspoken ally of the Socialist Party.